The standard of care is to place all pregnant women on T4-only medications such as levothyroxine or Synthroid.

 All we know is that liothyronine (which can be used as a proxy for all T3 medications) doesn’t seem to cause any harm to the fetus (and would be classified in the same category as levothyroxine in terms of safety).

-And, at this point, all we have are theoretical dangers (8) which have not been substantiated by real-world clinical studies.
+And, at this point, all we have are theoretical dangers (8) that have not been substantiated by real-world clinical studies.

 What if you are currently taking thyroid medication and then you become pregnant?